Mayanfeng816/289D-RDMA-toturial/rdma_tutorial/docs/code_examples/uccl_optimizations.md

 ## Chained post
 UCCL pre-allocates a `wr_ex` pool for each RDMAContext, with each chunk corresponding to one `wr_ex` and links multiple work requests into a chain using `wr->next`.
 When sending data and ACKs, only one  `ibv_post_send` is used to send the entire chain to the NIC.
 This approach reduces the number of doorbell calls and the initialization/allocation overhead of each WR.
 Combined with TXTracking, it reuses the original `wr_ex` during retransmission, significantly reducing CPU overhead and improving NIC utilization.

-Then I will explain in detail in combination with the source code in `transport.h`.
+Then I will explain in detail, in combination with the source code in `transport.h`.

 ### WrExBuffPool
 ```